-From the alpine ridges of the Dolomites to the rolling hills of Tuscany, Italy offers an incredibly rich and diverse hunting experience.
+From the alpine ridges of the Dolomites or the rolling hills of Tuscany to the seaside landscapes of the isles of the south, Italy offers an incredibly rich and diverse hunting experience.
 Whether you’re drawn by the pursuit of the elusive roe deer, the thrill of wild boar hunting, or the refined art of bird hunting with pointing dogs, Italy is a top-tier destination for ethical, sustainable, and unforgettable hunting adventures.

 This comprehensive guide explores everything you need to know about hunting in Italy: species, seasons, permits, traditions, regions, and the best ways to plan your trip.